mariusandrian/courier-app/README.md

 5. Log out

 ### Company
-1. Login (user must be created manually in backedn with typeIndicator = 2)
+1. Login (user must be created manually in backenn with typeIndicator = 2)
 2. See all delivery requests
 3. Assign couriers and set status to the delivery request
 4. See existing couriers and add more